PatrickKyei/exception/_posts/2022-03-16-how-can-i-make-my-life-better.md

 A toxic relationship leaves you feeling unsupported, misunderstood, disparaged, or abused.
 On the most basic level, any relationship that makes you feel worse rather than better over time can become toxic.
 Toxic relationships can exist in a variety of settings, from the schoolyard to the workplace to the bedroom.

-It is not job to fix an abuser, it not your job to love someone who doesn't want to be loved and it is not your job to change anyone who is not ready for change.
+It is not your job to fix an abuser, it not your job to love someone who doesn't want to be loved and it is not your job to change anyone who is not ready for change.
 Remove yourself from any relationship that doesn't make you feel valued.

 ## Starting changing slowly, take baby steps.
 Slow but steady progress

 There's nothing more attractive than someone who knows exactly what they want and are dedicated to get it.
 Make this shift in your life.
 Start with baby steps as you grow into the person you want to become.

 Just as the saying goes, "Dream big and Start small."

 ## Quit trying to find love, do the above and love will find you

 The goose chase for love is crazy and never ending.
 Live your best life, be yourself and you will meet someone who can connect with the true you.